 \end{definition}

-\begin{remark} To ensure a pair $(Z,Z')$ to be a stochastic controlled rough path, it is typically required that $Z'$ takes values in $\mR^k\otimes V$ if $Z$ takes values in $V$, for some finite-dimensional Euclidean space $V$.
-In this way $Z'\delta B_{s,t}$ is valued in $V$. \end{remark}
+\begin{remark} To ensure that a pair $(Z,Z')$ is a stochastic controlled rough path, one typically requires $Z'$ to take values in $\mR^k\otimes V$ if $Z$ takes values in $V$, for some finite-dimensional Euclidean space $V$.
+In this way, $Z'\delta B_{s,t}$ takes values in $V$. \end{remark}

-To formulate the martingale problem under relaxed controls in the context with rough paths (for a fixed control), we need to invoke the solution theory of RSDE developed in \cite{RSDE}.
-To this end, certain notions of controlled vector field are needed, though we only need the deterministic version in the relaxed control formulation.
+Formulating the martingale problem with relaxed controls in the rough-path setting requires the RSDE solution theory of \cite{RSDE}.
+For this, we only need the deterministic controlled vector field: it enables us to build the controlled lift $(\hat{\sigma}_0, \hat{\sigma}')$ of $\sigma_0$ pathwise (depending on $\mu$ and $X$).
+With this lift in hand, we can verify that $(X, \hat{\sigma}_0)$ is a stochastic controlled rough path under $P$, as required by the martingale problem.

 \begin{definition}[Definition 3.8 of \cite{RSDE}, controlled vector field] A pair

 is said to be a controlled vector field by $\bB$, with regularity $(\beta,\beta')$ if: \begin{enumerate} \item $(f,f')$ are uniformly bounded in the sense that